Biometria-se/grizzly/README.md

 ## Description

-`behave` is <del>abused</del> used for being able to define `locust` load test scenarios using [gherkin](https://cucumber.io/docs/gherkin).
+`behave` is <del>ab</del>used for being able to define `locust` load test scenarios using [gherkin](https://cucumber.io/docs/gherkin).
 A feature can contain more than one scenario and all scenarios will run in parallell.

 ```gherkin
 Feature: Rest API endpoint testing